Perth’s best restaurants with a view

 At the helm is Executive Chef Ben Keal.
 Known for his work overseeing The Three Pound Group’s other popular eateries – including The Camfield, The Elford and Good Company – Keal is no stranger to catering for big numbers and diverse crowds.
 Noting the importance of the riverside location in creating the feel of The Reveley, Keal praises the location for its design and natural beauty.
 “It’s been amazing to see everything go up,” Keal says on the growth of the location.
 “The sunsets over King’s Park are absolutely amazing.”
 (Kale Armstrong)

-The Reveley NYE
+The Reveley Perth Elizabeth Quay

 Eastern Promenade, The Towers at Elizabeth Quay, Ophir Walk, Perth